 Their study, which appears online in the Journal of Neurology, Neurosurgery & Psychiatry, suggests this test, if perfected, could help physicians and researchers identify those patients at most risk for rapid progression.
 These patients could then be offered new therapies now being developed or tested.

 ALS — also known as Lou Gehrig’s disease — is a progressive neurodegenerative disease caused by deterioration of motor neurons (nerve cells) that control voluntary muscle movement.
-The rate of progression varies widely among patients, and survival from the date of diagnosis can be months to 10 years or more, says Kevin Boylan, MD, medical director of the ALS Clinic at Mayo Clinic in Florida.
+The rate of progression varies widely among patients, and survival from the date of diagnosis can be months to 10 years or more, says Kevin Boylan, MD, medical director of the Link no longer available.

 “In the care of our ALS patients there is a need for more reliable ways to determine how fast the disease is progressing,” says Boylan, who is the study’s lead investigator.
 “Many ALS researchers have been trying to develop a molecular biomarker test for nerve damage like this, and we are encouraged that this test shows such promise.
 Because blood samples are more readily collected than spinal fluid, we are especially interested in further evaluating this test in peripheral blood in comparison to spinal fluid.”